Boil Water Advisory issued for Haborcreek, Greene townships

 Due to the required sampling and testing, Erie Water Works expects the advisory to remain in effect until Wednesday, June 14.
 The organization will attempt to notify customers by phone and through the media once the boil water notice has been lifted.

-For more information, please contact EWW’s customer service department at 814-870-8000 or visit their website to view a map of the affected area.
+For more information, please contact EWW’s customer service department at 814-870-8000 or visit their website.